anchhub/learnitgirl/README.md

 * User is able to swipe between the items (once the detail view is open)
 * By pressing the Show Subtitle menu option, user can see the total number of items, writen below the app's title

+## Empty screen
+* When the list is empty, user can add a new item by tapping on the button in the centre of the screen
 ![alt text](screenshots/emptyscreen.png "Empty list")

+## Detail view
+* To add a new item, user enters name and selects the date by tapping the button that opens Date picker
 ![alt text](screenshots/detailview.png "Detail View")

 ![alt text](screenshots/addnewitem.png "Add new item to the list")

+## List with shown counter
+* User can tap on Show/Hide subtitle menu button to reveal list item counter below the app's title
 ![alt text](screenshots/listwithsubtitle.png "List with shown subtitle")